Updated: Aug 23

 Prepare for the test: During a technical interview, many times you will be asked technical questions.
 Prepare for such questions and how to solve them.
 There are plenty of interview questions, websites and books you can learn from.
 Here is one example for a well known interview question book, Cracking the coding interview you can try out.

 Learn how to interview: Doing the job and getting the job are two different skills.
 Impressing someone at an interview takes practice.
 Do some mocked interviews and practice your answers.
-If you didn’t interview before, cast a wide net, go to many interviews, even at companies that you are interested in (maybe you’ll get lucky and you will like the place.
+If you didn’t interview before, cast a wide net, go to many interviews, even at companies that you are not interested in (maybe you’ll get lucky and you will like the place.
 If not you can always politely decline the offer).
 Gain experience interviewing, know what to expect in an interview.
 Once you feel comfortable in an interview you can now target companies on your short list.
 And who knows, you might get other offers on the way.

 Be active in the community: Create LinkedIn and Twitter profiles, participate in discussions on social networks and engage with people in the industry.
 Write blog posts, participate in meetups.